Oerlikon GDF: Design and development

 The system uses twin autocannons, firing 35×228mm NATO-standard ammunition.
 It was originally designated 353 MK and is now designated as the KD series.
-The same KD series 35mm cannons are used in the Leopard 1 based Gepard and Type 74 tank based Type 87 SPAAG and Marksman self-propelled anti-aircraft guns (SPAAG).
+The same KD series 35 mm cannons are used in the Leopard 1 based Gepard and Type 74 tank based Type 87 SPAAG and Marksman self-propelled anti-aircraft guns (SPAAG).
 The system could be paired with the off-gun (remote) Super Fledermaus fire control radar, which in the late 1970s was upgraded to the Skyguard system.
 The weapons were aimed either directly, by way of an advanced sighting system, or automatically, by locking onto the target with radar.
 Early models carried 112 rounds ready to fire, and an additional 126 stored on the chassis as reloads.
 Later versions with automated reloading carry 280 rounds total.
 A typical engagement burst is 28 rounds.

 In 1980 an upgraded model, the GDF-002 was produced, which featured an improved sight, and the ability to be directed by an off-gun digital control system.
 A few years later a third version of the system was being produced, the GDF-003, which was broadly similar to the GDF-002, but included some enhancements like self-lubricating weapons and integrated protective covers.

 A self-propelled concept, the GDF-001 Escorter 35 existed.

 In 1985 a further upgraded model was produced, the GDF-005, which was introduced, featuring the Gunking 3D computer-controlled sight with an integrated laser range-finder and digital control system.
 The GDF-005 also introduced an automated ammunition-handling system, which eliminated the need for the two reloaders, reducing the crew from 3 to 1.

 The guns are usually transported by a 5-tonne 6×6 truck.